hirosystems/stacks-subnets/docs/feature-guides/trust-models.md

 title: Trust Models
 ---

+## Overview

 The current implementation of subnets uses a federated system of miners.
 This federation is fully-trusted, but future work on subnets will explore alternative trust models.

-In a fully - trusted model:
+In a fully federated trusted model:

 - Miners are responsible for issuing subnet blocks.
 - Users can validate, but subnet miners control withdrawals.